-The City of Moose Jaw contracted Praxis Consulting to design a model and methodology for the measurement of the impact of festivals and events on the regional and provincial economies.
+The City of Moose Jaw and Mosaic Place contracted Praxis Consulting to design a model and methodology for the measurement of the impact of festivals and events on the regional and provincial economies.

 Festivals and events held in Moose Jaw drive significant economic impact for the city and the province, attracting thousands of visitors each year and generating millions of dollars of spending.
 The scale and uniqueness of events held in Moose Jaw involves a significant amount of event organization, business services, and thousands of support workers.
-This study attempts to quantify the value of festivals, conventions, and events in the Moose Jaw region in a typical year both in terms of their size and impact on other industries, employment, labour income, output, and government revenues.
+This study attempts to quantify the value of festivals, conventions, and events at Mosaic Place on the Moose Jaw region in a typical year both in terms of their size and impact on other industries, employment, labour income, output, and government revenues.